IliaZolas/guessing-game/README.md

 ```

 Also, signup to Cloudinary.
-Then create a .env file in the root of the client folder and populate like so
+Then create a .env file in the root of the client folder and populate like so:

 ```
 REACT_APP_CLOUDINARY_USERNAME=<your cloudinary username>